Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 - :download:`other_diffuse_final_CNN_candidates_names_probas.txt <other_diffuse_final_CNN_candidates_names_probas.txt>`.
 - :download:`OTHER_final_CNN_candidates_names_probas.txt <OTHER_final_CNN_candidates_names_probas.txt>`.

-Now we can visualize the probability prediction distributions for both the LABs used to train the CNN (as per the five-fold CV results) and the approximately 48 thousand initial candidates that were output as inliers by the iForest model.
+We can now visualize the probability-prediction distributions for both the LABs used to train the CNN (based on the five-fold CV results) and the ~48,000 initial candidates identified as inliers by the iForest model.

 .. code-block:: python